Want to know more about the rumored Apple Glasses? Check out our Why Apple Glasses Are The Next iPhone for more details.

 Apple Glasses wish list: What we want

 Additionally, I would also love to see Artificial Reality in full 3-D and not just as a layer.
 With a HUD and full 3-D integration, Apple Glasses would be beyond its contemporaries.
-Moreover, I would really love to see it run all iOS compatible AR apps as well.
+Moreover, I would love to see it run all iOS compatible AR apps as well.
 As this would provide the users with a much broader user experience.

 Most importantly, it would be amazing if the Apple glasses could provide the users with a battery life of at least 8-9 hours like the AirPods.
 Of course, we would love to see a portable charging case as well.
 After all, it wouldn’t be worth it, if it could last through the major part of a day.